 Most of us will experience a fender-bender at some time.
-Here are some tips on how to avoid, drugs prepare for and handle a car accident.
+Here are some tips on how to avoid, prepare for and handle a car accident.

 Before an Accident Occurs